ngaskill/liferay-docs-dxp-cloud/user/articles/04-using-the-liferay-dxp-service/01-intro.markdown

 ## Scripts

-You can use scripts for more extensive customizations.
+Scripts may be used for more extensive customizations.
 However, use caution when doing so.
 This is the most powerful way to customize Liferay DXP and can cause undesired side effects.

-Any `.sh` files found in the `script` folder are run prior to starting your service.
-For example, to include a script that removes all log files, you could place it in the following directory structure:
+Any `.sh` files found in the `script` folder are run prior to starting a service.
+For example, to include a script that removes all log files, place it in the following directory structure:

     liferay
     ├── script